P-ks/Investment-Calculator/README.md

 # Investment Calculator Project 🌟📈

 Welcome to the Investment Calculator project!
-This React-based tool is designed to help you manage and optimize your investments with ease and precision.
+This React-based tool is designed to help you organize and optimize your investments with ease and precision.
 Here's a brief overview of what this project offers:

 # Preview